 You have the right to join a labour union in Canada and it is often an involuntary requirement whether you choose it or not.
 Union fees will be deducted from your salary.

 If you feel that your employer or union has treated you unfairly, you may ask for advice or assistance from an officer of the ministry responsible for labour in the province or territory where you work.
-You can also visit a Service Canada Centre to talk to a federal government labour affairs officer (see the Blue Pages or www.servicecanada.gc.ca for locations).
+You can also visit a Service Canada Centre to talk to a federal government labour affairs officer (visit t www.servicecanada.gc.ca for locations).